 Not a very nice image is it?
 Very blurry, you can’t really see what’s going on and it’s not nice to look at.
 Wouldn’t be a very nice picture to see the first time you come on to a website, would it?
 That’s where we come in.

 Having the best photos for your website is a priority for you or anyone who works on your site.
-Photos that show the best aspects of what you offer is key to keeping a potential customers attention.
+Photos that show the best aspects of what you offer are key to keeping a potential customer’s attention.
 So how do you know if your photos are good enough?
 There are three simple steps to finding out.

 1. Are they relevant?

 The biggest mistake that anyone can make is putting photos on their website that are not relevant.
 A lot of people, if designing the website themselves, will put a photo in just because it “looks pretty” It might look pretty but it won’t help catch people’s attention and sell your product/service if it is not relevant.

 The second mistake people make is using photos that are taken by little Jimmy on the front counter with his new smartphone.
 This works okay for gallery images of the day-to-day running of the business where it’s not possible to set up and take photos of what’s happening, as this can take hours.
 But if it’s the main images of the website, like a banner or profile photo, then it needs to be done professionally.
 Professionals are able to come in and set up the environment so that they get the best photo possible, using the lighting, the conditions of the room, and even the weather.
 It might cost a little bit to get the photographer in but it’s worth it in the long run if the images convince a few customers to go with you.

 3. Are They Eye-Catching?